How to Plant, Cultivate, Grow Moringa

 This approach is said to promote higher pod yields.
-Research done in India has also showed that applications of 7.5kg farmyard manure and 0.37kg ammonium sulfate per tree can increase pod yields threefold.
+Research done in India has also shown that applications of 7.5kg farmyard manure and 0.37kg ammonium sulfate per tree can increase pod yields threefold.

-Biodynamic composts yield the best results, with yield increases of of to 50% compared to ordinary composts.
+Biodynamic composts yield the best results, with yield increases of to 50% compared to ordinary composts.

 Moringa Plant, Grow, Cultivation – PESTS AND DISEASES